-So there I was, at the Egg Roll House Wonderful Chinese Restaurant Which Has The Best Chinese In Muskegon Michigan And It’s Been That Way For Many Years, waiting for my take out order (which would have been ready but I asked, “how long to add Shrimp With Vegetable?” and the nice lady said “Five Minutes!!” so I looked at the stack of Time magazines and the copy on top had, in big letters, “Is Truth Dead?” written on it and it made me think of all the total crap that finds its way into the media these days and some people actually believe it and so I thought “what the heck do I write about on the day before April Fools?” and this seemed like a good topic to go with so now it’s time to STOP WITH THE HUGE RUN-ON SENTENCE AWREDDY and tell everyone that I’m going to write about this here:
+So there I was, at the Egg Roll House Wonderful Chinese Restaurant Which Has The Best Chinese In Muskegon Michigan And It’s Been That Way For Many Years, waiting for my take out order (which would have been ready but I asked, “how long to add Shrimp With Vegetable?” and the nice lady said “Five Minutes!!” so I looked at the stack of magazines and the copy on top had, in big letters, “Is Truth Dead?” written on it and it made me think of all the total crap that finds its way into the media these days and some people actually believe it and so I thought “what the heck do I write about on the day before April Fools?” and this seemed like a good topic to go with so now it’s time to STOP WITH THE HUGE RUN-ON SENTENCE AWREDDY and tell everyone that I’m going to write about this here:

-Now, I’m old enough to remember when The Beatles came to America on The Mayflower; so I’ve observed a few cultural changes over the years.
+Now, I’m old enough to remember when The Beatles came to America on The Mayflower.
+I’ve observed a few cultural changes over the years.
 When I was a kid, if you said something that wasn’t true, it was called a lie.
 Very simple.
 Everyone knew what that meant.
 Then, somewhere along the line, a word by the name of “misinformation” was introduced into our spoken and written language.
-It still meant that someone was telling a lie, but extenuating circumstances would often surround whatever the “misinformation” might be; and these circumstances were offered to create a smokescreen about the plain reality of it all: it was a stinkin’ lie.
+It still meant that someone was telling a lie, but extenuating circumstances would often surround whatever the “misinformation” might be; and these circumstances were too regularly offered to create a smokescreen about the plain reality of it all: it was a stinkin’ lie.

-The latest euphemism for a lie is the term “fake news.”
+One of my least favorite euphemism for a lie is the term “fake news.”
 Well the use of that term really bugs me.
 It’s kinda like someone offering me “turkey bacon.”
 Sorry friends, there is no way you can make bacon from turkey.
 There are companies who make something that looks like bacon, and maybe sorta kinda tastes like bacon, but it ain’t bacon.
 Bacon comes from dead pigs.
 Period.
 So when someone starts babbling about fake news; they really aren’t talking about news at all.
 They are calling someone a liar.

 What a world!!